 Do I really have to attend a mandatory training after school or on a Saturday?
 No, any truly mandatory training must also be offered during the duty day.
-A reason for being unable to attend after school or on Saturday is not required.
+A reason why you cannot attend after school or on Saturday is not required.

 The bell to begin instruction rings at 8:00.
 At my school, teachers meet their students on the playground.
 How much time do I have to get there?
 When the bell rings to begin instruction, you need to be wherever your students are.
 So, if you teach lower grades and meet them on the yard, you should be on the yard at that time.
 If you teach middle school and meet them in your classroom, you should make sure your classroom door is open when the bell rings.